Hi! I'm Serhii, I write here about diverse topics, usually about programming.

 What things interest me

 I like to read literature, mostly non-fiction.
 I like the Rust programming language.
 The compiler is hugely helpful and the language itself is great.
 However, I don't have much experience in it.
-Created a few projects.
-For example, this one generates a CV from JSON.

 I enjoy enhancing my learning process and working with memory.
 For some time I practiced mnemonics.
 See my learning process in this article.